 Beach, birds and beautiful scenery

 While homes, cottages and guest lodges line a few different areas on Marsh Lake’s shoreline, what entices many locals and visitors is Army Beach.
 Despite its hardcore name, there’s no required boot camp.
-Instead, you’ll find an inviting spot to relax how you choose.
+Instead, you’ll find an inviting spot to relax.
 Sink your feet into the sand or wade into the water for a refreshing swim.
 There’s a campground, picnic area, playground and long sandy beach, as well as a nearby boat launch.

 - About 10% of all the Trumpeter Swans in North America stop at Marsh Lake during the annual spring migration.